mushrafi88/sugar_level_tracker_cli/README.md

 cd sugar_level_tracker_cli
 ```

-to run the rofi version
+to run the rofi version if u have rofi installed
 ```
-./rofi-sugar-level-tracker l6.6
+./rofi-sugar-level-tracker
 ```

 to run the cli